FortiShield/openclaw/RUNBOOK.md

 ## On-Call Rotation

-Contact information will be maintained separately in secure system.
+Contact information will be maintained separately in a secure system.

 ## Incident Severity Levels